johnalison/obsidian-notes/Journal/6 September 2024 Friday.md

 - Testing in tmux 335..out of memory...
 Retrying **cmslpc304** with 2 workers ... works **real    82m51.408s**
 - save sumw2 from input metadata
 - What about trig weights?
+- Added trig weights to output file.
+- Need to propogate the btagging weights

 # Hoops
 - Played Great !